 Heritage Sites around this Hong Kong Hotel Accommodation

 Explore some of the famous historical sites in Hong Kong and step into the shoes of how the ancient Hong Kong people lived their life.
 Navigate your own route on a tram or ferry ride, or do an antique treasure hunt on Hollywood.
-The historical sites in Hong Kong won’t disappoint any heart that has a passion to know about the history of this special region.

 Tram and Ferry Ride